My mentor and me

 Monday, April 26, 2021

 When we caught up with Janita Sluurman in March 2020, she was a product owner for data and analytics at Eurofiber and a nominee for the RightBrains Digital Talent and Leadership awards.
 Since then, she’s been promoted to the Head of Data and she’s become a fervent ambassador for RightBrains, currently participating in the RightBrains Digital Leadership Programme.
+She recently became the COO at Datacompetent, helping people and organisations understand how data can help them.

 From early in her career, Janita has proven herself to be an innovative thinker, recognising challenges as opportunities for innovation, and with hard work and dedication, she is well on her way towards a lucrative career in the digital industry.
 Her hunger for knowledge and enthusiasm for growth is infectious, and it is therefore no surprise that she has become a model mentee in the RightBrains mentorship programme.